-Partagas cigars have been part of the cigar industry longer than most other brands on the market, originating in Cuba in 1845.
+Partagas has been part of the cigar industry longer than most other brands on the market, originating in Cuba in 1845.
 Since that time, they have amassed what can be seen as an almost cult-like following, with fans of these cigars always staying loyal and smoking only their cigars.
 It's no wonder why they always reach for Partagas, though with a long standing reputation for consistency, flavor, and quality.

 Partagas cigars were born in Cuba in the year 1845, long before General Cigar Company started making the cigars we love under the same name.
 It was Don Jaime Partagas that started the Real Fabrica de Tabaco Partagas, and the brand was born.
 Having had the finest tobacco plantations in the world at the time, he not only produced the finest stogies available, but it allowed him to experiment with fermenting and aging tobaccos as well, making him one of the fathers of the modern cigar making method.
 Unfortunately, Jaime met an untimely fate when he found himself on the business end of a blunderbuss, a casualty of a lover's quarrel.
 Jaime’s son Joseph took over, but eventually sold the company to a banker named Jose A. Bance who in turn sold it to the Cifuentes, Fernandez y Cia in 1900.